David has a lifelong fascination with the sciences and nature, and enjoys writing about them and other topics.

 Science Is Not Always Right

 The science of smoking, tobacco, and cigarettes is an example of just such a circumstance.
-There was a time in the past when science proclaimed that smoking is harmless.
+There was a time when science proclaimed that smoking was harmless.

 The Modern Consensus on Smoking

 Scientists have for the past several decades agreed that smoking is harmful to the human body, in fact it is very unhealthy and deadly.
 Cigarette smoking harms nearly every organ of the body, causes many diseases, and reduces the health of smokers in general.
 Smokers are more likely than nonsmokers to develop heart disease, stroke, and lung cancer.
 Smoking also causes emphysema and chronic bronchitis.
 In addition to lung cancer, it can cause cancer in almost any organ of the body including the bladder, blood, cervix, colon and rectum, esophagus, kidney, larynx, liver, mouth, pancreas, stomach and trachea.
 Cigarette smoking causes more than 480,000 deaths each year in the United States.
 This is nearly one in five deaths.
 One of every three cancer deaths in the United States in caused by smoking.

 The Scientific View of Smoking in the Past

 Science has many times downplayed the harmfulness of smoking, denied that it is harmful, or has outright encouraged smokers to not worry and keep smoking.
 This was prevalent from at least the mid 1800’s to the first half of the 1900’s.
 In the mid twentieth century campaigns to educate Americans on the dangers of smoking began to take root and there was a decline in smoking.
 When the surgeon general announced that smoking caused lung cancer in 1964, the anti-smoking campaign hit its peak.
 But even then, the surgeon general’s report was released on a Saturday to minimize its impact on tobacco company stocks, revealing how powerful the tobacco companies were then.